 • Did your attorney settle your case without permission, for an inadequate amount, or below all available insurance coverage?

 • Did you lose your case because your lawyer improperly drafted a document?

 • Did you lose your case due to inadequate preparation, a flawed investigation or incompetence at trial?

 • Did your lawyer sue the wrong party?

 • Did your lawyer neglect to file a “Notice of Claim” or filed one too late?

-If you’re unsure whether you’ve been harmed by attorney malpractice, contact Fellows Hymowitz for a free consultation.
+If you’re unsure whether you’ve been harmed by attorney malpractice, contact Fellows Hymowitz Rice for a free consultation.

 35,000 people are victimized by attorney malpractice each year, and file claims against the lawyers who have legal malpractice insurance.
 But, only an estimated 60% of all lawyers have malpractice insurance, which may leave many clients uncompensated.